gpavlidi/dockerfiles/README.md

 # dockerfiles
-Collection of dockerfiles I use
+This is a repo to gather all the different dockerfiles I maintain.